fastlane/boarding/README.md

 **Optional:**
 - `ITC_GROUP_NAME` The name of the group the user should be added to. `Boarding` by default
 - `ITC_TOKEN` Set a password to protect your website from random people signing up

+## Custom Domain

+With Heroku you can easily use your own domain, follow [this guide](https://devcenter.heroku.com/articles/custom-domains).

 # How does this work?